 Installation of playgrounds and play equipment should be located in non-bushland areas to avoid destruction of natural ecosystems.
-When these facilities are adjacent to bushland the provisions of SEPP 19 are to be taken into account.
+When these facilities are adjacent to bushland the provisions of SEPP (B&C) 2021 are to be taken into account.

-Objective Target Action Measure 8.1a Aim: To comply with relev vant Legislation and Policies.
-The installation of recreation facilities in a bushland reserve is to be in accordance with this Plan of Management and consistent with the aims and objectives of SEPP 19.
-Fulfilment of requirements of SEPP 19, Reserve Action Plans and Plans of Management.
+Objective Target Action Measure 8.1a Aim: To comply with rele The installation of recreation facilities in a bushland reserve is to be in accordance with this Plan of Management and consistent with the aims and objectives of SEPP (B&C) 2021.
+Requirements of WLEP 2012 will be Fulfilment of requirements of SEPP (B&C) 2021, Reserve Action Plans and Plans of Management.
 Requirements of WLEP 2012 will be met.
-Approval for construction or modification of recreation facilities in bushland will only be given if the provisions of this Urban Bushland Plan of Management, SEPP 19 and WLEP 2012 are complied with.
-All recreation facilities installed in bushland comply with provisions of this Urban Bushland Plan of Management, SEPP 19 and WLEP 2012 Requirements of WLEP 2012 will be adhered to.

-Objective Target Action Measure 8.1b Aim: To limit the nature a nd provision of recreation structures and facilities in bushland areas.
-Recreation facilities and structures will not be constructed in bushland areas if the direct and indirect adverse impact of those structures is deemed by Council's Bushland Manager to endanger the natural ecosystem of the bushland reserve.
+Approval for construction or modification of recreation facilities in bushland will only be given if the provisions of this Urban Bushland Plan of Management, SEPP (B&C) 2021 and WLEP 2012 are complied with.
+All recreation facilities installed in bushland comply with provisions of this Urban Bushland Plan of Management, SEPP (B&C) 2021 and WLEP 2012 adhered to.
+8.1b Aim: To limit the nature a nd provision of recreation structures and d facilities in bushland areas.
+Recreation facilities and structures will not be constructed in bushland areas if the direct and indirect adverse impact of those structures is deemed by Council's Bushland Team Leader to endanger the natural ecosystem of the bushland reserve.
 Minimal direct or indirect impact on bushland from recreational structures in or adjacent to bushland.
 Recreational use of bushland is based on the conservation of natural ecosystems balanced with recreational needs of the community.
 All proposed recreation facilities and structures in bushland must be assessed for their impact on bushland and habitat values.
-All recreation facilities and structures in bushland must be approved by Council's Bushland Manager.
+All recreation facilities and structures in bushland must be approved by Council's Bushland Team Leader.
 Impacts on bushland from recreation facilities are minimal.
 Playgrounds and play equipment will not be constructed where they would impact adversely on bushland.
 No increase, or a decrease, in impacts on bushland from play equipment.
 Playgrounds and play equipment will not be constructed in, or expanded into, bushland.
 No expansion of existing playgrounds and play equipment into bushland.
 No construction of new playgrounds or play equipment in bushland.
 Active sporting or recreational facilities will not be located in bushland reserves and where such facilities are constructed or utilised without approval, they will be removed.
 No increase, and reduction where possible, of active recreational facilities in bushland reserves.
 No approval to construct active recreational facilities in bushland reserves.
 Removal of unauthorised active recreational facilities in bushland reserves.
 No active recreational facilities are constructed in bushland reserves.
 Unauthorised active recreational facilities are removed from bushland reserves promptly.
 Active and competitive recreational activities are not permitted in bushland where they would impact adversely on the bushland or on people participating in more-relaxed and low-impact activities.
-No active and competitive recreational activities impact on bushland and other bushland users.
+8.1c.
+Aim: To plan and provide No active and competitive recreational activities impact on bushland and other bushland users.
 No approval will be given to conduct active and/or competitive recreational activities in bushland.
 Where unauthorised active recreational activity occurs in bushland, action is taken promptly to exclude the activity.
 Active and competitive recreation does not impact on bushland.

-8.1c Aim: To plan and provide conservation. recreation facilities consistent with the r need to facilitate public enjoyment of the bushland compatible with its The location and maintenance of existing and proposed recreation facilities will aim to reduce reserve fragmentation and other adverse impacts on the bushland and on heritage relics.
-No unacceptable fragmentation or deterioration of bushland quality as a result of installation or maintenance of recreational facilities.
-Evaluate impacts of all recreational facilities for an area when preparing the Reserve Action Plan, both individually and collectively.
-Minimal impact on the bushland from all recreation facilities in a reserve.
-Council's allocation of funding for ongoing bushland regeneration and restoration work will be integral to the budgeting for the initial construction cost Where necessary, bushland regeneration and restoration works will be implemented in areas adjoining recreation facilities and structures.
-Include costing for bushland regeneration, restoration and ongoing maintenance of bushland values with budget allocation for new recreation Bushland restoration is fully costed into capital budget.
+8.1c Aim: To plan and provide recreation facilities consistent with the need to facilitate public enjoyment of the bushland compatible with its conservation.